paritytech/review-bot/README.md

 			- You can use the same GitHub app for `checks-token` and `team-token`.
 - `config-file`: The location of the config file.
 	- **default**: `.github/review-bot.yml`
+- `request-reviewers`: If the system should automatically request the required reviewers.
+	- **default**: false.
+	- If enabled, when there are missing reviews, the system will request the appropriate users and/or team to review.
+	- If enabled, and using teams, this requires a GitHub action with `write` permission for `pull request`.

 #### Using a GitHub app instead of a PAT
 In some cases, specially in big organizations, it is more organized to use a GitHub app to authenticate, as it allows us to give it permissions per repository, and we can fine-grain them even better.
 If you wish to do that, you need to create a GitHub app with the following permissions: